 In addition, many factors have combined to create structural changes in the travel market that have altered consumer travel patterns.
-The threat of terrorism against the United States remains.
-As a result, the federal government has mandated various security measures that have resulted in new security taxes and fees and longer passenger processing and wait times at airports.
+As a result of increased security protocols from the Department of Homeland Security, the Transportation Security Administration has mandated various security measures that have resulted in security taxes and fees and potentially longer passenger processing and wait times at airports.
 Both add to the costs of air travel and make air travel less attractive to consumers relative to ground transportation, especially to short-haul destinations.
 Additionally, consumers have become more price-sensitive.
-Efforts of airlines to stimulate traffic by heavily discounting fares have changed consumer expectations regarding airfares.
-Consumers have come to expect extraordinary low fares.
+Efforts of airlines to stimulate traffic by heavily discounting fares have changed consumer expectations regarding airfares with the introduction of Ultra-Low Cost Carriers (ULCC).
+Consumers have come to expect extraordinary low fares from ULCC operators (Spirit, Allegiant, Etc.).
 In addition, the availability of fully transparent price information on the Internet now allows quick and easy comparison shopping, which has changed consumer purchasing habits.
-Consumers have shifted from purchasing paper tickets from travel agencies or airline ticketing offices to purchasing electronic tickets over the Internet.
 This has made pricing and marketing even more competitive in the U.S. airline industry.
-Smaller corporate travel budgets, combined with the higher time costs of travel, have made business customers more amenable to communications substitutes such as tele- and video-conferencing.
+Smaller corporate travel budgets, combined with the higher costs of travel, have made business customers more amenable to communications substitutes such as teleand video-conferencing.

-Faced with the growth of lower-cost airlines and evolving business technology, legacy airlines (United, Delta, American, and U.S. Airways) have been forced to change their business practices, including reducing or eliminating service on unprofitable routes, reducing their workforces, implementing pay cuts, reducing fares to compete with low-cost carriers, deferring aircraft deliveries, streamlining operations and significantly increasing the use of smaller, regional jets.
+Faced with the growth of lower-cost airlines and evolving business technology, legacy airlines (United, Delta, and American) have been forced to change their business practices, including reducing or eliminating service on unprofitable routes, reducing their workforces, implementing pay cuts, reducing fares to compete with low-cost carriers, deferring aircraft deliveries, streamlining operations and significantly increasing the use of smaller, regional jets.

 The aviation industry is cyclical and subject to intense competition and variable demand.
 Further, airline debt levels remain high, many airlines have large unfunded pension obligations and many airlines have an aging aircraft fleet and/or aging computer systems.
 The airlines are vulnerable to fuel price spikes, labor activity, recession and external shocks (such as terrorism, pandemics, military conflicts and natural disasters).
-As a result, financial performance can fluctuate dramatically from one reporting period to the next.
+As a result, financial performance can fluctuate dramatically from one reporting period to the next, however, airlines have recently shown record profitability.
+Typically, at small and non-hub airports, airlines serve these markets with smaller regional airline affiliates.
+These are typically flown with smaller aircraft with lower paying pilots.
+Burlington International Airport has seen differences in this trend with introduction of legacy carrier mainline (larger) aircraft serving multiple markets.
+The Airport, through on-going communication with airline partners, have also been made aware of legacy carriers liquidating the smaller aircraft in their fleets.

 The City makes no representation with respect to the continued viability of any of the carriers serving the Airport, airline service patterns, or the impact of any airline failures on the Net Revenues and PFC or CFC collections.
-Additionally, no assurance can be given that adverse events similar to the terrorist attacks on September 11, 2001 and related subsequent events will not happen in the future.
+Additionally, no assurance can be given that adverse or catastrophic events will not happen in the future.

-21. MAJOR CUSTOMERS
+20. MAJOR CUSTOMERS